 More than 75 galleries participate in the Downtown Art walk.
 Art walks are now very popular all over Los Angeles and its surrounding counties.
 Street art, contemporary art, political art, you name it; you can see all the galleries in Downtown Los Angeles.

 When Downtown Art Walk started, most galleries used to be empty office lots and corner stores in an empty part of downtown.
 I remember when most people did not go to downtown after dark.
 Where there were once closed jewelry stores, toy stores, and other shops, gallery owners bought and created Gallery Row.
 Now go down there during that one Thursday of the month.
 People crowd the streets walking.
-It is hard to drive in that area because the density of people.
+It is hard to drive in that area because of the density of people.

 It is truly one of the biggest success stories in the revitalization of Downtown Los Angeles.